Build a Support Team

 Fighting depression requires a team approach.

 With depression we often get stuck ruminating on negative thoughts, but simply reaching out and talking about how we are doing can often break this cycle.
-Talking and sharing our problems with others can take a huge weight off our shoulders and reduce the intensity of the feelings we have.
+Being able to share our challenges with others can take a huge weight off our shoulders and reduce the intensity of the feelings we have.

 The people we reach out to are often glad we trusted them to open up.
-Our reaching out also sets an example for others that it’s O.K. to reach out, normalizing depression so we can all better support each other.
+It also sets an example for others that it’s ok to reach out when struggling, so we can all better support each other.

 There are several options for reaching out, and the more ways we can, the better.